-You have a bike, but having a bike isn’t enough.
-You need to know how to take care of it.
-Basic bike maintenance isn’t difficult, but it’s not something that every bike shop teaches you either.
-For the most part, you can service your bicycle in your garage or, if you don’t have one, in your back yard.
+Basic bike maintenance isn’t difficult, but it’s not something that you learn in school, either.
+For the most part, you can clean your bike in your garage or, if you don’t have one, in your back yard.
 If you live in a condo or apartment, you may even be able to clean your bike on your patio!
 Here’s what you need and how to do it.

-Note: if you are interested in cleaning your bike chain, check out this guide to easy care of your bike chain.
+Note: if you are interested in cleaning your bike chain (and you should be), check out this guide to easy care of your bike chain.
 It includes videos and step by step instructions to make it easy to keep your chain clean and lubed.

 Basic Supplies to Care for Your Bike

 You’ll need a few household cleaners for bike maintenance.
 Most of these are pretty cheap and should be available at any grocery store.
 You’ll also need clean rags – lint-free works best.
 For brushes, use a couple of different sizes and shapes so that you can get into hard-to-reach areas to remove grime that rinsing won’t get.
 Old toothbrushes work great for nooks and crannies.

 For soap, use something mild, like a diluted dishwashing soap or a good commercial brand of bike cleaner.
 Solvents are essential when you need to clean something that’s got a lot of grease on it, such as your bike chain.
 But try to avoid solvents that are harsh, like kerosene and turpentine.
 Personally I use WD products – they have recently released an entire range of excellent products to cover every aspect of keeping your bike clean and lubed.

 You should clean your bike when it’s dirty.
 When else would you clean it?
 But seriously, base your cleaning schedule on how often you use the bicycle.
 If you spend a lot of time riding in wet and muddy conditions, you may need to clean up more frequently.